Affiliate links on Android Authority may earn us a commission. Learn more.

 Kodak’s 360-degree camera has everything you need in an affordable package.
 It can shoot spherical 4K video, has multidirectional microphones built-in for capturing 360-degree audio, and a full suite of accessories.

 The Orbit360 can record for up to 80 minutes before its battery dies and comes with spherical stabilization that ensures a smooth video.
 The camera even has built-in Wi-Fi so you can stream videos to your smart TV.
 Of course, you can also take stills with the camera at a resolution of 15MP.

-The GoPro Max 360 is packed with features.
+The GoPro Max is packed with features.
 It can capture 6K video and has six built-in microphones.
 The camera supports 12 voice commands, so you can start recording or take a photo without touching the device.

 GoPro’s 360-degree camera features the company’s Max HyperSmooth stabilization and is waterproof up to five meters (16 feet).
-When paired with the Android app, you can transform 360 footage into artistic, traditional videos, as well as edit and share your content.
+When paired with the Android app, you can transform 360 footage into artistic, traditional videos and edit and share your content.
 Thanks to the PowerPano mode, you can take 270-degree panoramic images with a single button.